 Herring is the bait of choice for many of the Northwest’s top salmon fishermen.
 Having the highest quality baits will increase your catch, and brining it the night before can help make that happen.
 Even the best quality herring needs a little love.
 Brining will help toughen them up, making them stay fishing longer.
 Special additives will also help to brighten the bait and add more flash as it spins in the water column.

-I’ve played around with different brines, but after years of experimenting I’ve found the perfect recipe to brine herring for salmon fishing.
+I’ve played around with different brines, but after years of experimenting I’ve found the perfect homemade recipe to brine herring for salmon fishing.
+If you want to take it easy and get a pre-made cure, my favorite is Pro Cure Brine N Bite, it gets the job done wonderfully.

 Herring Brine Recipe for Salmon Fishing